rudidude86/gura-lang.github.io/documents/String-Operation.md

 <tr><td><code>c</code></td><td>character</td></tr>
 </table>

-You can specify one of the following characters for *flags*.
+You can specify one of the following characters for the optional `flags` field.

 <table>
 <tr><th>flags</th><th>Note</th></tr>